This is our Complete Guide to Surfing Lombok in Indonesia.

 It’s safe to say you should only surf ‘Bangko Bangko’ if you have the relevant experience.
 Even then, it’s about as scary as it gets concerning surfing in Lombok.

-Surfing comes first, and then you choose accommodation.
-With that in mind, the best places to stay depend on your waves of choice, here are some of our top choices for surf-friendly accommodation on the island.
+The best places to stay will depend on your waves of choice, here are some of our top choices surf camps in Lombok.

 Surfboard Hire in Lombok